LEMON CHIA SEED PANCAKES

 Vegan Lemon Chia Seed Pancakes with healthy chia seeds and zesty lemon are a quick and easy way to start your day!

 I’ve been doing a lot of breakfast foods lately.
 My daughter is getting back in school and I’m trying to do different things in the mornings.

-This vegan lemon chia seed pancake recipe is healthy, dairy free and comes together fast so you can get on with your day.
+Honestly, I’ve never had lemon poppy seed pancakes before but I’m sure this chia seed version is just as good, if not better.
+This vegan lemon chia seed pancake recipe is healthy, dairy & egg free and comes together fast so you can get on with your day!

 Adding zesty lemon makes for a bright flavor anytime of day.
 Use as many as 2 lemons for the zest, depending on the size and/or if you simply love that lemon flavor.